"Take care of the people who take care of you."

 They are part of the family.
 Others are anonymous.
 All prove invaluable.
 Make a list and see just how many individuals make life possible in 12 months.
 If you are a frequent traveler this might include housekeepers, front desk, and bell staff.
 In better times McMahon was able to do more than in later years.

 But his point made long ago on a late-night television program is well-taken.
 It's hard to make it through a single year, let alone a lifetime, without help from countless others who move in and out of our lives--at just the right time.

 I heard this while in college and it took some time for the idea to settle in my own heart and mind.

 Finally, I decided an intentional expression of gratitude should be part of the holiday celebrations.
-To this end I changed my Christmas card list from a perfunctory tradition to a communication of "thanksgiving."
+To this end, I changed my Christmas card list from a perfunctory tradition to communication of "thanksgiving."

 I want to convey appreciation during the year, but especially now.
 Thanks for reading our posts.
 Merry Christmas!